catalinghita8/android-compose-mvvm-foodies/README.md

 The project tries to combine popular Android tools and to demonstrate best development practices by utilizing up to date tech-stack like Compose, Kotlin Flow and Hilt.

-The sample is presenting a modern Android application Architecture that is scalable and maintainable through a MVVM blend with MVI.
+The sample app is presenting a modern Android application Architecture that is scalable and maintainable through a MVVM blend with MVI.
 Additionally, the application features animations like expanding and collapsing row items or other effects like collapsing toolbar.

 ## Description